Last updated 14 September 2023

 In this blog, Clare Chamberlain, Category Lead – Construction, discusses the importance of social value in your construction projects and gives top tips to how to ensure it’s not missed off the list.

 The Public Services (Social Value) Act (2012) already requires public buyers to consider how they could secure social, economic and environmental benefits as part of their procurements.
-The recent policy note highlights changes that mean, from 1st January 2021, public sector buyers are required to think differently about how they can secure social value from the goods and services they buy for their local area and/or stakeholders.
-The policy note also introduces a new Social Value model for some organisations which sets out that social value should be explicitly evaluated rather than just being ‘considered’.
+This policy note highlights changes that mean, from 1st January 2021, public sector buyers are required to think differently about how they can secure social value from the goods and services they buy for their local area and/or stakeholders.
+The policy note also introduces a Social Value model for some organisations which sets out that social value should be explicitly evaluated rather than just being ‘considered’.
 Further information is available in this guide which has been published alongside the policy note.

 This is a significant policy change that means social value will become a mainstream priority in all public sector procurement from next year.